darktohka/knock-rs/README.md

 ### Client Configuration

-Create a configuration file named `config.json` in the same directory as the `knock-cli` binary.
+Create a configuration file named `/etc/knockd/config.json`:

 **Do make sure that the client has the same sequence as the server.**